dangerous-tac0s/get_app_storage/README.md

 - **release**: every release will contain every app in it along with the data.
   - This will install every app in every release.
 Pretty time-consuming. >1 hour (for flexsecure-applets only)
 - '**all**'|'**both**': You'll get both files.
 Takes no more time than doing a 'release' mode.

+If you wish to poll a repo not listed and don't feel like adding it to the list, or just want to check one repo you can supply --owner and --repo params to target just that repo.

 I tend to tee the output:
 ```powershell